beginwithit/beginwithit/README.md

 ### Todo

-Look up some basic commands in Linux, VIM, MD...
+Look up some basic commands in Linux, vim, Markdown, SSH etc.

-and SSH

-## Lesson 2
+## Lesson 2: Secure Shell and linux advance

-In this Lesson we will learn something about SSH, how we connect to a server and how we add a new user to a server incl. his SSH key.
+In this Lesson we will learn something about SSH (Secure Shell), how we connect to a server and how we add a new user to a server incl. his SSH key.

 ### SSH - Secure Shell